makersacademy/chitter-challenge/docs/tables_recipe.md

 Put the different nouns in this table.
 Replace the example with your own nouns.

 Record	Properties
-peep	user_id, content, date_time
+peeps	user_id, content, date_time
-user	name, user, email, password
+users	name, user, email, password
-Name of the first table (always plural): albums

-Column names: title, release_year

-Name of the second table (always plural): artists

-Column names: name

 3. Decide the column types.
 Here's a full documentation of PostgreSQL data types.